• Skip to primary navigation

 While citrus fruit season is in the late winter and early spring in North America, good lemon varieties are available all year round.
 You can take advantage of a great harvest season or a good sale and dry your lemons for use any time of the year!

-Sliced, dried lemons are great for adding to tea, using to cook fish or chicken, making powder for lemon pepper, and so many more ideas!
+Sliced, dried lemons are great for adding to tea, cooking fish or chicken, making powder for lemon pepper, and so many more ideas!

 Types of Lemon to use: